pramnora/emacs/README.md

 the most I can say is, I'm still learning how to use it more efffectively,
 going just one single step at a time.

-I tried using the menu to create first text files(.txt)...which display as being just plain ordinary text;
+I tried using the menu to create...
+- [.txt] files, which display as being just plain ordinary text
-and, then, (.html) files...inside of the HTML file code syntax highlighting works.
+- [.html] files, HTML file code syntax highlighting works.

 At one point I tried clicking on the menu option which said use Calculator;
 and, after the question mark prompt: ?
 I typed in 1+1/and, the answer appeared saying: 2.

 -----